MichaelMoroz/michaelmoroz.github.io/_posts/2024-8-25-WritingATensorCompilerFromScratch.md

 Before all the algorithmic stuff I initially played around with simulations that map nicely to multidimensional arrays.
 For example, I implemented a

-# Whats the performance compared to, for instance, PyTorch?
+# What's the performance compared to other tensor libraries?

 # Future improvements